isntlee/PopFlix/README.md

     ```
     python manage.py createsuperuser
     ```
 8. Enter these details for the initial superuser.
 Ignore all warnings, don't add an email.
 Change the User password afterwards as this password is exposed.
-However, if you plan to add prefactored test data below, you'll need these details to login.
-Change password afterwards.
+However, if you plan to add the prebuilt data below, you'll need these details to login, change User password after that.
     ```
     Username = iam_the_law -- Password = 2000
     ```